Updated: May 31

 The connection between your brain and neurotransmitters to erections and erectile dysfunction is something that most men underestimate or are not aware of to begin with.
 Most men and women think erections are a flip of the switch.

 At the same time, there are people who think that ED is something that only has an effect on older men with health issues is very much wrong.
 As more and more younger men are developing ED.
-What causes ED in both younger and older men can vary greatly as there are quite a few different causes, whether it be one thing or multiple.
+What causes ED and other sexual performance issues in both younger and older men can vary greatly as there are quite a few different causes, whether it be one thing or multiple.

 What is Dopamine